 Required - a Jira account is required.
 Sign up at https://jira.sakaiproject.org

-Optional - Experienced Testers - Although, you do not need special permissions to test fixes and to comment on Jira issues, you can not mark the Jira as having its testing completed.
-To mark the Jira as completed, you need access to a "Tested" button which indicates successful testing of a Jira issue.
+Optional - Jira QA group - special permissions - You do not need special permissions to test fixes and to comment on Jira issues.
+There is a "Tested" button that indicates successful testing of a Jira issue.
 This button is only available if you are a member of the Jira QA group.
 This permission is granted to experienced testers.
 Contact firstname.lastname@example.org for more information.

 Hints - Our primary tools are Jira, Google docs spreadsheets, and QA servers.
 Learning how to use Jira and what the fields represent is well worth the time.